katjensen/katjensen.github.io/_research/1-SAR-Flood.md

 excerpt: 'Building models to map floods with commercial satellite radar imagery <br><br><img src="http://katjensen.github.io/images/research/SAR-Flood/SAR-Flood-example.png" width=150> '
 ---

 Awareness of changing ground conditions is critical for effective disaster response, making satellite imagery an important source of this information today.
-At Capella Space, we are developing tools to help endusers task and interpret our SAR imagery quickly for flood mapping.
+At Capella Space and ICEYE, I have helped develop tools to help endusers task and interpret commercial SAR imagery quickly for flood mapping.

 ## What is SAR ?
 Most people are familiar with optical satellite imagery (observed in the **visible** range of the electromagenetic spectrum).
 These kind of images are passively sensed, meaning that the sun acts as a light source, similar to a camera without flash.